 Step 5: Bake the cups at 350 F briefly until the top is golden.
 The centers will seem moist and leave a testing stick fudgy.

-These oat cups last a week refrigerated before they begin to harden.
+These baked oatmeal cups last a week refrigerated before they begin to harden.
 Freeze them for up to three months and thaw 20 minutes before eating.
 That makes them a very convenient snack to have on hand.

 More Oatmeal Desserts